Thyroid Diet Chart – Foods to Eat, Foods to Avoid

 For those with hyperthyroidism, drinking whole milk is not recommended.
 Skim milk or organic milk is a much healthier and simpler-to-digest alternative.

-Iodine, a mineral, is essential for the production of thyroid hormones.
+Iodine is essential for the production of thyroid hormones.
 A low-iodine diet decreases thyroid hormone production.
 Listed below are some low-iodine foods to include:-

 Nuts and seeds are excellent sources of fibre, vitamins, minerals, healthy fats, and antioxidants.
 In addition, according to a study, they benefit people with Hashimoto’s thyroiditis since they can lower cellular inflammation.

-You do not need to avoid many foods if you have hypothyroidism or hyperthyroidism.
+You do not need to restrict many foods if you have hypothyroidism or hyperthyroidism.
 However, it is better to avoid some foods for the health of your thyroid because they may create problems in some individuals.
 Foods to be avoided are:-

 Since soy products are frequently processed, it is better to avoid them, especially if you have an autoimmune disease.
 They often contain significant levels of phytoestrogens, which could affect thyroid function.